DJrizzley/literature/novels/moby_dick.md

 Nantucketer, and a whaleman, you will silently worship there.

-CHAPTER 105.
-Does the Whale’s Magnitude Diminish?—Will He Perish?
+# CHAPTER 105.
+Does the Whale's Magnitude Diminish?—Will He Perish?

 Inasmuch, then, as this Leviathan comes floundering down upon us from the head-waters of the Eternities, it may be fitly inquired, whether,